Prototyping

 To determine the mass threshold for our load sensor, so that the fans switch off once the T-shirt is fully dry.
 We tested our prototype using a grey cotton shirt.
 We chose this particular shirt because the color change between wet and dry was clearly visible, making it easier to monitor the drying process.

-- after doing the expt for 3 hrs we lost all our data and had to start over again.
+However, after the we conducted the experiment for 3hrs, we lost all the data and had to restart 🙁